Liberation of Jurf Al Sakhar: Operation

 On 24 October 2014 the operation was launched in the area by the Iraqi government forces and Iranian-backed Shia militias and volunteers caused the liberation of the city.

 Badr Brigade commander Hadi al-Amiri claimed to have led the operation in tandem with the country's new interior minister, who is a member of his party.
 Unverified pictures circulated online showed Hadi al-Amiri with Qasem Soleimani, the commander of Iran's elite Quds Force, during the operation.
 An Iraqi security official and a militia fighter also claimed that Soleimani was present on the battlefield.
 There have been claims about presence of Iranian forces in the operation.
 According to a commander of the Shia militia group Kata'ib Hezbollah, there were no Iranian forces, "but if there was a presence of some individuals, it was all officially coordinated".

 A commander said that Suleimani planned the operation "three months ago".

-According to Iraqi security officials, 498 ISIS militants were killed during the operation.
+According to Iraqi security officials, 498 IS militants were killed during the operation.
 35 of whom were from Saudi Arabia, 30 from Chechnya, and 24 from Syria.
 60 of them were snipers or gunman and 29 others were suicide bombers.

 On 29 October the Babil Government decided to lock the whole of Jurf Al Sakhar down to the area's displaced people for 8 months, so that to remove the numerous IEDs and clear the houses from bombs that has been placed by IS.

 Some 100 explosive devices, left by insurgents as they retreated from Jurf al-Sakhar region, were defused and detonated by Iraqi forces.

 Babylon Provincial Council announced that the name of Jurf al-Sakhar (جرف الصخر, meaning "rocky bank") was changed into Jurf al-Nasr (جرف النصر, meaning "victory bank").